Displaying 1-10 of 46 results

 healthtranslations.vic.gov.au/resources/shigellosis

 01 Oct 2012...
-A guide to shigellosis, an infection caused by the Shigella bacteria, resulting in symptoms like diarrhoea, fever, nausea and stomach cramps; which includes information on prevention and treatment.
+This is a guide to shigellosis, an infection caused by the Shigella bacteria, which results in symptoms like diarrhoea, fever, nausea, and stomach cramps.
+It includes information on prevention and treatment.

 healthtranslations.vic.gov.au/resources/covid-19-how-to-wash-your-hands-video